Directus SDK Types

 type GeneratedType = Awaited<ReturnType<typeof getCollectionA>>;

-Working with input Query Types
+Working with Input Query Types

-For the output types to work properly, the fields list needs to be static so the types can read the fields that were selected in the query.
+list needs to be static so the types can read the fields that were selected in the query.

 // this does not work and resolves to string[], losing all information about the fields themselves